 Mötley Crüe commences a string of European concerts and festival

 release was shot and edited by Tommy's close friend Bobby Hewitt, with

 asking fans to say a prayer for him, he soon receives messages of

 encouragement from all over the world.
 Overwhelmed by the outpouring of

 kindness, Nikki thanks the fans for taking time out of their lives to

 Nikki's former girlfriend Lita Ford releases her album Living Like A

 when people didn't have fucking cameras in their cell phones!
 Sick of

-taking pics with randoms just cause it's there!"
+taking pics with randoms just 'cause it's there!"
 So he follows up with

 an open letter explaining that he loves his fans but he absolutely

 hates taking pictures.
 He says he doesn't owe this experience to them

-and they should stop and think about the
+and they should stop and think about the situation first, before

-Vince takes the first steps towards earning his pilot's license with
+takes the first steps towards earning his pilot's license with a

 During an online chat, Nikki says Mötley Crüe is writing new songs.